 What you need to do when immersing is different depending on what stage you are on.
 This is why making a one size fits all Japanese guide is difficult.
 I will only go through what you need to do as a beginner.

-Surprisingly, there are many i+1 opportunities in listening immersion as a beginner, so it still passes as comprehensible input, even if you don’t understand other parts.
+Surprisingly, there are many i+1 opportunities in listening immersion as a beginner, especially when you are studying grammar and vocabulary alongside your immersion, so it still passes as comprehensible input, even if you don’t understand other parts.
 But language is not acquired through incomprehensible input remember?
 That is true, however, you are still benefiting from incomprehensible input but in a different way; it is improving your ability to distinguish phonemes, in other words giving you a better accent.
-Immersing even if you don’t understand much is also a great way to build up a habit of interacting with your target language.
+Immersing even if you don’t understand much is also a great way to build up a habit of interacting with your Japanese.

 With that said though, immersion (input) at this stage will still be largely incomprehensible, however you can change that by working through the Tango Anki decks.

 Please note that you need to pay attention to your immersion.
 (Active Immersion).

 Just putting it on in the background and not paying attention (Passive Immersion) is not going to help you.

 It’s usually best to immerse with something with a visual and audio component, such as anime and j-drama (TV Show).
 TV shows have a visual component, and also a plot, so this brings more i+1 opportunities.
 It is not recommended to immerse with say, a podcast or an audiobook as a beginner, as it will be difficult to perceive what is going on.
 If you are learning Japanese, then chances are you are a fan of anime so you can use that to immerse, and even anime you have seen in the past.